Tillmans Corner, Alabama

 Tillmans Corner, or Tillman’s Corner, is an unincorporated community and census-designated place (CDP) in Mobile County, Alabama, United States.
 At the 2020 census, the population was 17,731.
 It is part of the Mobile metropolitan area, and is the largest census-designated place in Alabama.

 Geography

-Tillmans Corner is located in southern Mobile County at (30.583293, -88.197876).
-It is bordered to the northeast by the city of Mobile and to the southeast by Theodore.
+Tillmans Corner is located in southern Mobile County and is bordered to the northeast by the city of Mobile and to the southeast by Theodore.
 Interstate 10 forms the border between Tillmans Corner and Theodore, with access from Exit 13 (Theodore Dawes Road).
 I-10 leads northeast 14 mi to Downtown Mobile and west 27 mi to Pascagoula, Mississippi.

 According to the U.S. Census Bureau, the Tillmans Corner CDP has a total area of 13.0 sqmi, of which 0.04 sqmi, or 0.30%, are water.